Relativistic location algorithm in curved spacetime: Curved spacetime geometries

 In this section, we describe some specific choices for the spacetime metric $g_{\mu \nu}$ used in our tests.
 In general relativity, the spacetime geometry surrounding a stationary rotating object in a vacuum is given by the Kerr geometry \cite{Kerr:1963ud}, described by the following metric in Kerr-Schild coordinates \cite{Kerr:2009}:

 where $G$ is the gravitational constant, $M$ is the mass, and $a$ is the spin parameter.
-The radius $r$ may be compactly expressed as the solution to:
+The radius $r$ may be compactly expressed as the solution to

-At the surface of the Earth, the spacetime curvature is small, so one might ask whether the flat spacetime algorithms suffice for positioning, neglecting atmospheric and ionospheric corrections.
+At the surface of the Earth, the spacetime curvature is small, so one might ask whether the flat spacetime algorithms suffice for positioning, neglecting tropospheric and ionospheric corrections.
 To determine whether this is indeed the case, we test the five-point algorithm in Eqs. \eqref{IntersectionConstraintFunction} and \eqref{IntersectionConstraintFunctionDiffs} against the Kerr geometry.
 Recalling that emission points lie on the past light cone of the intersection point $X_{\rm c}$, we stochastically generate intersection points $X_{\rm c}$, then construct initial data for past directed null geodesics.
 To obtain the emission points $\underline{X}=\{X_1, X_2, X_3, X_4, X_5\}$, we integrate the geodesic Hamilton equations for five sets of initial data for the null geodesics.
-The resulting emission points $\underline{X}$ are used with the formula of \cite{Ruggiero2021} to obtain $X_{\rm c}$, the intersection point in flat spacetime.
-The positioning error is given by (here the absolute symbols denote the $L_2$ Euclidean distance norm):
+The resulting emission points $\underline{X}$ are used with the formula of \cite{Ruggiero:2022} to obtain $X_{\rm c}$, the intersection point in flat spacetime.
+The positioning error is given by (with vertical bars denoting the $L_2$ Euclidean distance norm)

 Here, $\hat{P}(\cdot)$ is a projection operator (projecting to horizontal or vertical directions relative to some surface), ${\bf x}_{\rm c}$ form the spatial components of $X_{\rm c}$, and ${\bf x}_{\rm tar}$ denotes the spatial components of $X_{\rm tar}$ which is the true intersection point for the future light cones of $\underline{X}$ with respect to the Kerr-Schild metric.